faizan-analyzes/from-zero-to-analyst/README.md

 # Hi, I'm Faizan – Aspiring Data Analyst

-Welcome to my weekly learning journey in data analytics!
+Welcome to my Daily learning journey in data analytics!
-Each week, I’ll share what I’ve learned, practiced, and built as I move closer to my goal of becoming a skilled Data Analyst. 💻📊
+Each day, I’ll share what I’ve learned, practiced, and built as I move closer to my goal of becoming a skilled Data Analyst. 💻📊

 ---